olivvybee/beehive/app/blog/posts/2025-03-03-stripey-strokes-affinity-designer.md

 It looks great, but there are some limitations to this technique:

+- If you need to change the colours, you have to edit the texture image and make a whole new brush.
+You can't edit the existing one.
 - The stroke caps cannot be rounded.
 Even if you choose the rounded option, they'll stay straight.
 It might be possible to fix this by adjusting the brush, but I don't know enough about brushes to know how.